 There’s a saying that comes from AA that a relapse actually ends when a person drinks.

 What this means is way before that drink, life brings a myriad of choices each day to face.
-Each choice will lead an alcoholic closer to the decision to drink or away from that decision.
+Each choice will lead someone who struggles with alcohol addiction closer to the decision to drink or lead them away from that decision.
 By facing choices, desires, longings, anger…there’s an opportunity to make a different choice.

-A broader version of this saying is a behavior relapse ends when a person falls back to their old pattern.
+A broader version of this saying is any behavior relapse ends when a person falls back to their old pattern.

 We all have behavior relapses.
 It’s a common part of changing habits.